NIRSAL facilitates N148bn agribusiness investments – The Sun Nigeria

 From Uche Usim, Abuja

-The Nigerian Incentive-based Risk Sharing System for Agricultural Lending (NIRSAL) on Thursday disclosed that it has facilitated over NGN148 billion in finance and investments for agriculture and agribusiness in Nigeria since its inception in 2016.
+The Nigerian Incentive-based Risk Sharing System for Agricultural Lending (NIRSAL) has so farfacilitated over N148 billion in finance and investments for agriculture and agribusiness in the country since its inception in 2016.

-The Managing Director of NIRSAL, Mr Abdulhameed Aliyu made the disclosure in Abuja at an interactive session with journalists.
+Its Managing Director, Mr Abdulhameed Aliyu, made the disclosure in Abuja at an interactive session with journalists.

 According to him, the agency, which is a creation of the Central Bank of Nigeria (CBN), has aggregated over 3,000 agro geo-cooperatives with 500,000 farmers on nearly 800,000 hectares of land.